apache/buildstream/doc/source/modifyingandtesting.rst

 And then rebuild the project as normal.

-Buildstream will redirect itself to the workspace that you opened before
+BuildStream will redirect itself to the workspace that you opened before

 and build that instead of the original.